 Industrial Hemp Research Pilot Program Overview

-Industrial Hemp is a Controlled Substance and requires a KDA License to Grow or Process
+Industrial Hemp is a Controlled Substance and requires a KDA License to Grow, Handle, Process, or Market

 Goals and Growth of the Research Program

 “My strategic objective,” states Commissioner Ryan Quarles “is to position the Commonwealth’s growers and processors to ultimately prevail as national leaders in industrial hemp production.”

 There is intense interest and enthusiasm across the Commonwealth for this historic crop.
 The Department seeks to build a body of knowledge on hemp agronomics that will lay a solid foundation for a thriving industry should hemp be removed from the federal government’s list of controlled substances.

 Kentucky farmers seeking an agricultural crop for inclusion in crop rotation plans or as a replacement crop may find that industrial hemp is a viable option.
 Market prices for fiber and grain are quickly stabilizing, but prices for floral material have a wide variation.

 To date, more than 70 processors/handlers have obtained licenses in the KDA pilot program.
 Processors have been working hard since 2014 to develop infrastructure with sufficient capacity to process hemp grown by farmers all across the region.
 The 2017 Processor Production Reports revealed that licensed hemp processors paid Kentucky growers $7.5 million last year and the creation of 81 new full-time jobs.
 The licensed processors also reported capital investments of $25.6 million and gross product sales of $16.7 million for 2017.